rlaker/dstansby.github.io/PSP/orbit_movies.md

 ---

 #### Updates
+- 07/02/2019 - Added Parker spiral lines (at v=500 km/s), and STEREO-A trajectory.
-20/01/2019 - All movies are now generated from the correct post-launch PSP spice kernel.
+- 20/01/2019 - All movies are now generated from the correct post-launch PSP spice kernel.

 ## Summary